 Just like I thought, I saw the crowd looking at me with different reactions.

 “God, is this how I will eventually fail too?”
 I asked.

 I heard the cry of a young woman from the crowd, the first crowd that caught my eyes…the younger ones who waited for my story to become their ladder…

 Some glances said, “You are a disgrace to grace.
 Where is your faith in a time like this?
 This only happened to you because you lacked faith.”

-My heart was stabbed with that thought.
+My heart was stabbed by that thought.

 I shifted my eyes away to another group.
 “I have been there before.
-This is the moment when you agree with the rest of us that religion is only an opium and nothing more.”
+This is the moment when you agree with the rest of us that religion is only opium and nothing more.”
 Just as I was about to give up, I saw that last group… Just a few people were in it…

 “Stop fighting!
 The battle was won before you were born!”
 This was their reaction.